Primary Ovarian Insufficiency

-Primary ovarian insufficiency (POI) is when the ovaries stop working normally in women younger than age 40.
-With POI, the ovary does not release an egg each month as it should.
+When the ovaries stop working normally in women younger than age 40, it's called primary ovarian insufficiency (POI).
+With POI, the ovary doesn't release an egg each month as it should.
 POI has been called premature ovarian failure and premature menopause.
 But these terms are not as accurate.
 A woman with POI may still have some function of her ovaries.

 The ovaries are a pair of small, oval-shaped organs in the lower part of a woman’s belly (abdomen).
 About once a month, one of the ovaries releases an egg.
 The ovaries also make the hormones estrogen and progesterone.
 These play roles in pregnancy, the menstrual cycle, and breast growth.

-A woman with POI may have fewer eggs, or the ovaries might not mature or release eggs correctly.
-The ovaries then do not produce the normal amounts of hormones.
+A woman with POI may have fewer eggs.
+Or the ovaries might not mature or release eggs correctly.
+The ovaries then don't make the normal amounts of hormones.
 This leads to the symptoms of POI.

 POI is not the same thing as menopause.
 Menopause normally happens around age 50.
 In the transition time before menopause, the ovaries make smaller and smaller amounts of hormones.
 This time is called perimenopause.
 At the time of menopause, the ovaries run out of eggs to release each month.
 The menstrual cycles stop.
 In contrast, women with POI may have irregular or even normal menstrual cycles.
 They also may still have eggs in their ovaries.

-POI is not rare.
+POI isn't rare.
 But it can only happen to women younger than age 40.
-It is more common in women in their 30s than those in their teens and 20s.
+It's more common in women in their 30s than those in their teens and 20s.
 It can affect both women who have had children and those who haven’t.

 What causes primary ovarian insufficiency?